Netflix/conductor/docs/docs/labs/beginner.md

 }
 ```

-Each decision branch could have multiple tasks, so it has to be defined as an array.
+Each switch task can have multiple tasks, so it has to be defined as an array.
 ```json
 {
     "name": "add_netflix_identation",